jniemann66/code-task/README.md

 Node Versions **v4.2.6,** **v4.4.5,** **v4.4.7** have been tested thus far, and further testing on other Node versions (both older and newer) is underway.

-However, it is not anticipated that the Node version will be particularly critical for this project (with ES6 arrow functions and Promises being the only remotely "exotic" language features used)
+However, it is not anticipated that the version of Node will be particularly critical for this project (with ES6 arrow functions and Promises being the only remotely "exotic" language features used)

-At the time of writing, it is recommended to stay on the Node version-4 track, as it has LTS status until April 2018.
+Nevertheless, at the time of writing, it is recommended to stay on the Node version-4 track, as it has LTS status until April 2018.

 ## Prerequisites